The Digestive Health Benefits of Bone Broth.

 Sometimes my eyes are bigger than my stomach, and I will have left over bits of salad.
 Often these go to waste because I can’t pawn them onto my dogs to eat.
 They like veggies but salad is still not their favorite and they’ll just lick the butter right off of the greens (melted butter is how I inspire them to eat veggies).
 Often when I store the leftover salad in the fridge, it still goes to waste.
 Honestly, who likes day-old salad?
 It just never tastes good the next day.

 Now that I have added bone broth into my diet, I always have a jar of it in the refrigerator.
-Based upon our recipe discussion in the Alkaline Diet Support group, I decided to make good use of the left over salad from last night’s dinner by blending it with warmed bone broth to make a blended raw vegetable soup.
+I decided to make good use of the left over salad from last night’s dinner by blending it with warmed bone broth to make a blended raw vegetable soup.
 To my relief, it tasted amazing and I haven’t been able to get enough of it since!

 Raw soups are an option to have as a savoury smoothie if you tire of the sweet smoothie recipes.
 To make the blended soup, I simply add left over salad (or fresh salad pieces) with warm bone broth.
 My favorite combinations are lettuce greens, red bell pepper, tomato, avocado, and bone broth.
 The recipe tastes like fresh vegetable soup.